Tepper School of

 Email firstname.lastname@example.org, Phone +1 412 268 7589, Fax +1 412 268 7357

-Professor Hooker has published over 140 articles, 6 books, and 5 edited volumes.
+Professor Hooker has published 150 articles, 6 books, and 5 edited volumes.
 He is an INFORMS Fellow and recipient of the INFORMS Computing Society Prize.
 He has served on several editorial boards, including two decades as an area editor for INFORMS Journal on Computing, and was elected chair of the INFORMS Computing Society.
-He is equally active in the constraint programming community, having served as conference and workshop organizer, member of numerous conference program and award committees, and member of the Executive Committee of the Association for Constraint Programming.
+He is equally active in the constraint programming community, having served as conference and workshop organizer, as well as member of numerous conference program and award committees.
+He was elected to the Executive Committee of the Association for Constraint Programming and received the association's Best Paper Award.

 Professor Hooker also has interests in business ethics and cross-cultural management, as reflected in his books Business Ethics as Rational Choice and Working across Cultures.
 He is founding editor-in-chief of the Journal of Business Ethics Education and co-organized four conferences on international corporate responsibility.
 He has lived and worked in Australia, Brazil, China, Denmark, India, Qatar, Turkey, the United Kingdom, the United States, and Zimbabwe, and has extensive experience in Germany and Mexico.